WordPress/Learn/.github/ISSUE_TEMPLATE/02-content-defelopment-faculty.md

 # Automation Code
 <!--
-Enter a slash (/) plus one of the following words to add a new comment with the relevant development checklist.
-(Like /example) tutorial, online-workshop, lesson-plan, course
+Under this comment, type an underscore (_) plus one of the following words to indicate which content type this issue is for.
+(Like _example) Once submitted, the code will add a new comment with the relevant development checklist to the issue. tutorial, online-workshop, lesson-plan, course
 -->